Zico (footballer)

 Arthur Antunes Coimbra ([aʁˈtuʁ ɐ̃ˈtũnis koˈĩbɾɐ], born 3 March 1953), better known as Zico ([ˈziku]), is a Brazilian football coach and former player who played as an attacking midfielder.
-Often called the "White Pelé", he was a creative playmaker, with excellent technical skills, vision and an eye for goal, who is considered one of the most clinical finishers and best passers ever, as well as one of the greatest players of all time.
-He is also widely regarded as the greatest Brazilian to never win the World Cup.
-One of the world's best players of the late 1970s and early 1980s, he is regarded as one of the best playmakers and free kick specialists in history, able to bend the ball in all directions.
-As stated on goal.com, Zico is the player that scored the most goals from direct free kicks, with 101 goals.
+Often called the "White Pelé", he was arguably the world's best player of the late 1970s and early 80s.
+A creative playmaker with excellent technical skills, vision and an eye for goal, he is also regarded as one of the best free kick specialists in history, able to bend the ball in all directions.
+By one estimate, Zico is the player that scored the most goals from direct free kicks, with 101 goals including friendlies, among which 62 verified in official games (8th of all time).

-In 1999, Zico came eighth in the FIFA Player of the Century grand jury vote, and in 2004 was named in the FIFA 100 list of the world's greatest living players.
-As stated by Pelé himself, considered one of the greatest players of all time, "throughout the years, the one player that came closest to me was Zico".
+In 1999, Zico came seventh in the FIFA Player of the Century grand jury vote, and in 2004 was named in the FIFA 100 list of the world's greatest living players.
+As stated by Pelé himself, "throughout the years, the one player that came closest to me was Zico".
+He was chosen as the 1981 and 1983 Player of the Year.

 With 48 goals in 71 official appearances for Brazil, Zico is the fifth highest goalscorer for his national team.
 He represented Brazil in the 1978, 1982 and 1986 World Cups.
 They did not win any of those tournaments, even though the 1982 squad is considered one of the greatest Brazilian national squads ever.
-Zico is often considered one of the best players in football history not to have been a member of a World Cup winning squad.
-He was chosen as the 1981 and 1983 Player of the Year.
+He is widely regarded as the greatest Brazilian never to win the World Cup.

-Zico has coached the Japanese national team, appearing in the 2006 FIFA World Cup and winning the 2004 Asian Cup, and Fenerbahçe, who were a quarter-finalist in 2007–08 in the Champions League under his command.
-He was announced as the head coach of CSKA Moscow in January 2009.
-In September 2009, Zico was signed by Greek side Olympiacos for a two-year contract after the club's previous coach, Temuri Ketsbaia, was dismissed.
-He was fired four months later, in January 2010.
-In August 2011, Zico was appointed as coach of Iraq to lead them in the 2014 FIFA World Cup qualification.
-He resigned on 29 November 2012.

-Zico works as technical director at Kashima Antlers.
+Zico has coached the Japan national team, appearing in the 2006 FIFA World Cup and winning the 2004 Asian Cup, and Fenerbahçe, who were a quarter-finalist in 2007–08 in the Champions League under his command.
+He has also coached CSKA Moscow, Olympiacos, and the Iraq national team.
+He works as technical director at Kashima Antlers.